"What

 Children are easy to love.

-Our youngest son was fascinated
+My youngest son was fascinated with model rockets.
+But the biggest

-with model rockets.
-But the biggest rocket engine available in our town only burned for
+rocket engine available in our town only burned for one second and powered the rocket up a

-Order one that burned 13 seconds and climbed 1,500 feet!
-Attach the engine to a 3-foot
+climbed 1,500 feet!
+Attach the engine to a 3-foot mailing tube.
+Much better!

 Except that the parachute didnt open!
 And the unchecked plunge

-"test stand" out of several large rocks, which he placed in our apartment
+made a "test stand" out of several large rocks, which he placed in our apartment

 parking lot to hold the rocket firmly in place.
 Then he lit the engine.